zew013/cis680-team/README.md

 ### **ncut.ipynb**
 All experiments using ncut to visualize different versions of SAM models.
 Could run all experiment in one click.

+### **evaluation.ipynb**
+It includes visualization functions to display images, predicted masks, and bounding boxes, saving the results for documentation purposes.
+Additionally, it logs and plots training metrics such as IoU and loss curves, providing insights into the model's performance over time.